Loved a recipe? Have a question? Please share a comment. 🙂

 Yes.
 Strawberries, raspberries, blackberries, and any other berry can be subbed into this recipe with great results.
 You can even mix up different kinds of berries and make a jumbleberry buckle, just like I did for this jumbleberry cobbler.

 You don’t need to stop at berries, either.
 Just about any seasonal fruit can be used.
 Make a peach buckle for another easy summertime treat, or a plum buckle for a sweet-tart version.
-Even an apple buckle with cinnamon makes an incredible fall dessert, though for apples I recommend cooking them first, similar to my apple coffee cake.
+Even an apple buckle with cinnamon makes an incredible fall dessert, though for apples I recommend cooking them first.

 How to Make a Blueberry Buckle

 Prep your tools.
 While the oven preheats to 375ºF, line a baking dish with aluminum foil.
 I recommend leaving a bit of foil hanging over the edges of the dish, for easy lifting and removal once the buckle is baked.
 Give the inside of the foil a light coating with cooking spray, then set your pan aside and get started on the cake itself:

 Make the topping.
 Right off the bat, mix the ingredients for the crumb topping.
 Leave this aside, too, for now.